jaycode/mathematics-of-love/interactive/readme.md

 - Corrected grammatical and spelling errors, and typos.
 - Tiny cosmetic changes.

+**6 Oct 2015**
+Added JSDoc and updated the app from feedback comments previously not completed.
+Also added much more documentation.

 ## Feedback

 Some of the discussions were done verbally, but I have also gathered some feedback from other sources for this project.